And before you think I’m about to bag the whole coaching industry, let me be clear.

 That’s not because going into debt is a ‘bad’ action.
 It’s because doing something that kinks up your vibration is a bad idea.

 Because with a kinked up vibration, you may not get as much out of the work as your potential coach thinks you should.

 If you’re feeling pressured to buy, and you don’t have the cash to easily pay for the coach you’re in conversation with; and if you’re wary or nervous about debt – then that’s a pretty good sign this coaching relationship is not your best path forward.

 You get to say “not right now” and look for a better option.
 There are opportunities to get coached for free by some coaches (check out various coach training programs such as Good Vibe Coach Academy for opportunities).
 There are also opportunities to participate in powerful group coaching programs.
-(And yes, at this point I’ll add a shameless plug for my upcoming money program priced at a measly $25USD)
+(I even offer those myself sometimes)

 Perhaps their political views make you flinch.

 Or perhaps their timeframes don’t work for you.

 Or perhaps they have strong views on the “only” paths to success in the area you want coaching in.

 Or perhaps their style is just not a good match.